Use IPFS Storage

 Ensure the IPFS gateway is enabled on your Infura account.
 This will grant you access to their service endpoints.

 - Upload your File Content: Use the LUKSO network tools for data providers to upload content.
 You can upload directly to Pinata using your Pinata credentials or to the proxy with the shared secret.
-And also by using Sense or Cascade API key, you can upload to Sense protocol directly.

 This approach offers flexibility in how you upload and manage your asset data.
 While direct uploads to Infura are possible, the recommended method involves using the proxy to ensure reliability and ease of use.